Gearing Up Planning for The CCA Phoenix Reef

 The CCA Florida Charlotte Chapter worked with Lee County, Manhattan Road and Bridge, Ingman Marine and Coastal Precast for two and a half years planning a new artificial reef 12 miles offshore of Boca Grande Pass and 10 miles out of Gasparilla Pass in approximately 50 feet of water.
 The first of many deployments occurred on Friday, November 30, 2018.

-The second deployment of the CCA Phoenix Reef is scheduled for late September of 2019.
+The second deployment of the CCA Phoenix Reef is scheduled for spring 2020.
 CCA Florida is seeking local funding to make this deployment happen.
 Learn how you can help and make an impact.